WAPAS NAH NéE SHAKU: COMMUNITY GARDEN

-NAYA’s Community Garden is part of a vision to reclaim our land, and to create a space where Native American traditions and practices are honored and celebrated.
+NAYA’s Community Garden is part of a vision to reclaim our land, and to create a space where Indigenous Food Sovereignty is practiced and honored.
 We believe in the power of cultivating our own food to feed our community and fostering a sense of tradition through sustainable gardening practices.
 Located at Neerchokikoo, an ancient Native encampment and gathering site near the confluence of the Columbia and Willamette River, NAYA is creating a welcoming space for our community to gather and connect with the land and their culture.

 We grow a variety of greens, herbs, vegetables and tubers in the vegetable garden.
 Two plants that we are stewarding are the Makah Ozette potato and Inchelium Red garlic.
 Inchelium Red is the oldest known variety of garlic strain in North America.
 It has come from the Colville Confederated Tribes Reservation and is now a food being revitalized by the Colville people.
 Inchelium Red garlic is planted in the fall and harvested in late June.

 The Makah Ozette potato was grown by the Makah Tribe prior to colonization.
 It was left on the coast near Ozette by Spanish colonizers that brought it to the Pacific Northwest (PNW) from the Andes and left it in a garden when they abandoned their fort.
 This potato has no genetic relationship to European potato varieties and so is very much a Native American potato.
-See Slow Food Seattle’s website for more details of the story of this potato and some delicious recipes to cook with it.
-We’re really excited to be stewarding these foods that have a history in the PNW and making them available to people today.
+We’re excited to be stewarding these foods that have a history in the PNW and making them available to people today.

 First Foods